For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 One of the machines on our list offers both a cold and heat therapy setting, so look out for special features like these which could be an added benefit to help your condition.

-The 7 Best Ice Therapy Machines for Swelling and Pain
+The Best Ice Therapy Machines in 2022

 Now that we’ve explained what an ice therapy machine is, we’ll compare some of the finest choices on the market and help find you find the best ice therapy machine for your needs.